About who we are and what we do for your child

-Crèche Hermelijntje started in 2001 and has developed into an organization with nine locations, eight in Den Haag and one in Voorburg.
+Crèche Hermelijntje started in 2001 and has developed into an organization with ten locations, in Den Haag, Voorburg and Rijswijk.

 You can find more information about the different locations on our website: www.hermelijntje.nl under the subheading: “ Who are we?”

 Our logo already indicates that Crèche Hermelijntje wants to be a partner in education and care.

 Our aim for a good cooperation with parents, is written in our educational policy.
 You can find our policy on the site, under the subhead: “Teaching”.

 On the basis of this general educational policy, every location made its own educational procedure, which has been written in close cooperation with the pedagogue, the team and the parents.

 Via the subheading “inscribe” you can log in to the part, only for parents, and you will find the educational procedure per location.

 We offer professional day care for children from 0 to 4 years old.
 The children will be placed in baby groups (from 0 to 2 years old), toddler groups (from 2 to 4 years old) or vertical groups (0-4 years old).

 For each group there are two pedagogical staffmembers.
 In every location, there is a senior staff member, who also fulfills coordinating tasks and replaces the location manager, when absent.
 Our Central Office on the Nieuwe Parklaan in Scheveningen, is the work place of the management team and the supporting services like planning and financial administration.

 The opening hours of our location are Monday to Friday from 7.30 – 18.00 o’clock (Rijswijk 07.00-18:00).
 In the morning you can bring your child between 7.30 and 9.30 and you can pick him/her up between 16.00 and 18.00 o ‘clock.
 We are closed on official holidays.